korningf/arch-ops/dev-ops.md

 Let us rationalise this a bit.

-Succinctly, these should sort naturally with latest unnstable versions last.
+Succinctly, these should sort naturally with latest unstable versions last.

 .